ingadhoc/sale/sale_usability/README.rst

 #.
 Make cancel button also visible on done state so that if "Never allow to modify a confirmed sale order" is enable, sale users can still cancel a sale order that has not been delivered or invoiced yet
 #.
 Add button to force "invoiced" only for admin with tec features
 #.
 Add currency field on SO lines to display monetary widget with currency symbol (TODO checkl and remove on v10)
+#.
+Add tracking to payment term and pricelist on sale orders

 Installation
 ============